Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Palm Island

-Grouping plants together creates impact without spreading them everywhere.
-A tight cluster of palms and tropical plants.
+Grouping plants together creates much more impact than spreading them all over the place.
+A tight cluster of palms and tropical plants becomes a real focal point that anchors the whole garden design.

-Build a raised or edged bed, plant palms at the center, then layer smaller tropical plants around the base so everything feels intentional and easy to maintain.
+This works wonderfully in small back gardens where scattered planting makes everything feel chaotic.
+Build a raised or edged bed, plant your palms at the center, then layer smaller tropical plants around the base so the whole thing feels intentional and manageable to maintain.

 @bens_tropics